coffee-software-show/2025-11-22-bootiful-spring-ws/README.md

 ## act 1: the basics
 * introducing Spring WS
+* what is SOAP? (simple object access protocol? simple? really?)
+* it's not REST, that's for dang sure. (see the swamp of POX!)
+* that said, tons of folks still use it and maintain systems that use it,  and they'll be pleased to know you can still eke out some good performance and scalability and security, as we'll show in this video.
 * introduce the `service.xsd`
 * nb: there's a namespace for the XML document, in this case `http://example.com/ws`. the resulting code will be generated into `com.example.ws`.
 * set up the JAXB model in a separate project.